kamalarieff/anticar/content/questions/whats_wrong_with_cars/_index.md

 {{% children %}}

 {{% notice note %}}
 I haven't found a good place for these resources yet.
-In the mean time, I'll put them here instead.
+In the mean time, I'll put them here.
 {{% /notice %}}